RHsu24/LLM_Test/readme.md

 The CohereLabs ASR model is a gated model.
 You will need a token from HuggingFace for this specific model, and store it in a ```.env``` file as a variable ```HF_TOKEN = YOURTOKEN```

 For best performance, please limit the max length of transcribed audio segments (which should be described by \[tmin,tmax] in your .csv files) to be 30 seconds.
 For most if not all of these models, the maximum number of frames they can take is 3000 (30 seconds x 100 frames/s).
-If they are longer than 30s, they will be chunked and then re-stitched, resulting in a lower accuracy than if they were 2 separate audio segments to begin with.
+Some models support chunking - if they are longer than 30s, they will be chunked and then re-stitched, resulting in a lower accuracy than if they were 2 separate audio segments to begin with.
+Some will produce unpredictable behaviour - particularly when there is extremely high variance between audio file lengths (1~30s).

 ##### 3. REQUIREMENTS: